joelkuiper/Llamora/README.md

 - **Traces** — after each exchange, the model suggests lightweight tags.
 Kept traces accumulate in a dedicated view: frequency over time, co-occurrence, chronological history, model-generated summaries, and a year-long activity heatmap.
 Attach traces as context for future responses.

 - **Search** — find past entries by meaning, not just exact words.
-Search understands what you wrote about, not only how you phrased it, and returns ranked results across your entire journal.
+Search tries to be semantic, not only how you phrased it, and returns ranked results across your entire journal.

 - **Calendar navigation** — all dates with entries appear in a navigable calendar.
 Jump to any date to load its page.

 - **Encryption at rest** — all stored content is encrypted before it reaches the database.
 Your password unwraps a per-user key that exists only in memory for the duration of the session — plaintext is never written to disk, session storage, or local storage.
 Entries, responses, embeddings, tags, and search queries are all covered.

-- **Markdown and rich text** — entries and model responses are rendered as formatted text.
-Write naturally with headings, lists, emphasis, and links.

 ---